Settled Nomad

 Is Turkey a cash or card country?

-Turkey runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Turkish Lira at the start of each week to avoid repeat ATM trips.
+Turkey runs on both cash and cards.
+Cards work in larger venues; keep Turkish Lira on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Turkey affect my banking setup?
+Does triggering tax residency in Turkey affect my banking?

-Tax residency in Turkey is triggered at 183 days in the relevant period.
+Tax residency in Turkey triggers at 183 days.
 183 days in a calendar year triggers Turkish tax residency.
 Turkish residents are taxed on worldwide income at progressive rates up to 40%.
 Foreign nomads who maintain their home country tax residency and stay under 183 days are generally not subject to Turkish income tax.
 Turkey has double-taxation treaties with many countries including the US.
 Residence permit holders who cross the 183-day threshold should consult a Turkish tax advisor (mali müşavir).
 Lira inflation means Turkish local costs are extremely low in real terms even accounting for any local tax exposure.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad